Annette Estes, Ph.D.

-Dr. Harrington received her Psy.D. from the California School of Professional Psychology at Alliant International University, and trained as a postdoctoral fellow at UW’s LEND program as well as the UW Autism Center.
-During her undergraduate years she received training at the Claremont Autism Center.
+Dr. Harrington received his Psy.D. from the California School of Professional Psychology at Alliant International University, and trained as a postdoctoral fellow at UW’s LEND program as well as the UW Autism Center.
+During his undergraduate years he received training at the Claremont Autism Center.

-Dr. Harrington is autistic herself and brings the personal and community perspective to her work.
-She provides neurodiversity-oriented meetings and presentations for autistic people, families, UWAC staff, and the community, as well as conducting diagnostic evaluations and individual therapy for adolescents and adults.
+Dr. Harrington is autistic himself and brings the personal and community perspective to his work.
+He provides neurodiversity-oriented meetings and presentations for autistic people, families, UWAC staff, and the community, as well as conducting diagnostic evaluations and individual therapy for adolescents and adults.

 Jessica Hoy, B.A./B.S., C.B.T.